postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 * **Total APIs** - The total number of APIs created by your team in all workspaces.
 * **Distribution of APIs** - The number of APIs created in personal, private, team, or public workspaces, or in the Private API Network.
-* **APIs created over time** - The total number of APIs created each month.
+* **APIs created over time** - The total number of APIs created each month in the last six months.
 This might include APIs that have since been deleted, as long as they were created in the reporting period.

 ## Team APIs